 Photographer.
 Filmmaker.
 Artist.
 Designer.
-To master one of those disciplines would be a lifetime achievement for any creative individual, yet William Klein's career has been celebrated in each of them over the last eight decades.
-Klein is one of the great image makers of the twentieth century and one whose work is an enduring creative influence on a wide range of contemporary artists, photographers, and filmmakers.
+To master one of those disciplines would be a lifetime achievement for any creative individual, yet William Klein's career was celebrated in each of them over the last eight decades.
+Klein was one of the great image makers of the 20th century and one whose work remains an enduring creative influence on the work of contemporary artists, photographers, and filmmakers.

 Published in association with a major retrospective at the International Center of Photography, this book is a comprehensive take on his career.
-While best known as a photographer who broke all the rules and conventions, William Klein: Yes focuses on the full range of Klein’s work, from his abstract paintings through to his startling, authentic street photography and photobooks and his dynamic, often satirical take on filmmaking.
-With a flowing, chronological text by David Campany, this book will be both an introduction to Klein for a new generation and a source of fresh insights for those who already know who Klein is: a true original.
+While best known as a photographer who broke all the rules and conventions, William Klein: Yes focuses on the full range of Klein’s work, from his abstract paintings through to his startling, authentic street photography and photobooks and his dynamic, satirical take on filmmaking.
+With a flowing, chronological text by David Campany, this book will be both an introduction to William Klein for a new generation and a source of fresh insights for those who already know who William Klein was: a true original.

 Showcases the unrelenting spirit of someone comfortable marching to the beat of his own drum [and] demonstrates the true scope of Klein's artistic practices from his vivid, abstract paintings all the way to his particular filmmaking style.

 Pays tribute to the photographer whose unconventional style helped revive a staid industry… In William Klein: Yes, the last of his books, over 250 photographs chronicle his entire career.
 All reverberate with energy, showcasing the man for the polymath he was: photographer, filmmaker, artist.